nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 http://unika.htb/index.php?page=german.html
 ```

 This indicated that the page content was likely being dynamically included based on the `page` parameter — a potential sign of **Local File Inclusion (LFI)**.
-To test for LFI, I modified the `page` parameter to attempt accessing a local system file.
+To test for **LFI**, I modified the `page` parameter to attempt accessing a local system file.

 ```
 http://unika.htb/index.php?page=../../../../../../../windows/win.ini